medo64/Cananka/USB/PROTOCOL.md

 ###### Terminate CAN bus (*T) ######

 Turns on termination resistors on CAN bus.
-Works only on CanStick/mini.
+Works on Cananka USB (revision C), Cananka USB-RJ45 (revision C), and Cananka USB/mini.

 |                 | Send    | Receive         | Notes                               |
 |-----------------|---------|-----------------|-------------------------------------|